Champagne Alfred Gratien - Cuvée Paradis 2006

 Hachette

-“Awarded last year, this prestigious cuvée—a blend of two-thirds Chardonnay and one-third Pinot Noir that aged for seven years on the lees—remains as impressive as ever.
-We love its buttery, compote-like aroma and its palate, which features lovely roasted notes and remains lively.”
+“Awarded last year, this prestigious cuvée—a blend of two-thirds Chardonnay and one-third Pinot Noir that spent seven years aging on the lees—remains as impressive as ever.
+We love its buttery, compote-like aroma and its palate, which features lovely toasty notes and remains lively.”
 (Le Guide Hachette des Vins 2016)

-Buy your Alfred Gratien Champagnes at the best price in our private sale!
+Buy your Alfred Gratien Champagnes at the best price in a private sale!

 Starting at €99 on your first order